andretietz/retroauth/retroauth-android/README.md

     ...
     fun someLoginMethod() {
         val user: String
-        val token: String
+        val credential: String
         ...
-        // do login work here and make sure, that you provide at least a user and a token String ...
+        // do login work here and make sure, that you provide at least a user and a credential String ...
         Account account = createOrGetAccount(user)
-        storeToken(
+        storeCredentials(
                 account,
-                tokenType,  // AndroidTokenType
+                credentialType,  // AndroidCredentialType
-                token,      // String as you get it from your Authenticator implementation mapOf(
+                credential,      // String as you get it from your Authenticator implementation mapOf(
                         "some-key" to "some-value"
                 )